MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 Embedding a report in SharePoint Online doesn't automatically give users permission to view the report - you need to set view permissions in Power BI.

 > [!IMPORTANT]
-> Make sure to review who can see the report within the Power BI service, and grant access to those that are not listed.
+> Make sure to review who can see the report within the Power BI service, and grant access to those that aren't listed.

 There are two ways to provide report access in Power BI.